koyuul/tes-camera/README.md

 # tes-camera
 SJSU 2024-25 CMPE/SE Senior Project - TES camera board and ML image processing

+## purpose
+- This codebase is meant to host the files required to operate the TES camera board.
+The user notes below detail the hardware setup, and the operational use cases can found on the GitHUb Repo Wiki

 ## user notes
 - Overview:
   - Raspberry Pi 5 connects to an ESP-32S, which controls 3 ArduCam MEGA 3MP cameras